-Several informational questions were received during the public meetings, such as information requests about program and household eligibility, as well as the overall Five-Year and Annual Action Plan processes.
+Several informational questions were received during the public meetings, including requests for information about existing programs and the City's RFP processes.
 A summary of questions and our responses is contained in the appendix.

 6. Summary of comments or views not accepted and the reasons for not accepting them